What Is Drunk Driving?

 Drunk Driving And Addiction Treatment

-To many, multiple incidents of drunk driving are indicative of a greater problem: alcoholism.
+Multiple incidents of drunk driving are indicative of a greater problem: alcoholism.
 If a person continues to drive while intoxicated despite convictions or even arrests, this points to the fact that the problem is one of long-term dependency on alcohol.

 If you or someone you know struggles with alcohol addiction, it is important that help is sought.
 A variety of inpatient and outpatient addiction treatment programs provide help and the necessary support for leading a life in recovery.
 Such facilities may offer counseling, medical supervision, and long-term strategies to avoid recidivism and maintain a healthy, sober living.